menuclose

 In contrast, other traditional brokers charge higher fees.
 Hargreaves Lansdown, for example, charges £11.99 for one-off trades, AJ Bell charges £5, and Interactive Investor charges £3.99.

-Keep in mind that those platforms also offer reduced fees for regular dealing, so if you buy the same stock each month, you’ll pay a discounted fee or no fee at all.
+Keep in mind that these platforms also offer reduced fees for regular dealing, so if you buy the same stock each month, you’ll pay a discounted fee or no fee at all.
 Halifax, Interactive Investor, and Hargreaves Lansdown do not charge anything at all for regular dealing.

 Annual custody fee: There is a management charge of £8 a month, billed quarterly at £24 (amounting to £96 a year), if you make less than three trades a quarter (12 per year).
 If you do make at least three trades a quarter, however, then this fee is waived.

 This means IG could be an expensive place to hold investments if you have a small portfolio and don’t plan to trade much.
-That said, if you invest at least £15,000 into a managed IG Smart Portfolio then you are also exempt from custody fees.
+That said, if you invest at least £15,000 into a managed IG Smart Portfolio, then you are also exempt from custody fees.

 Government fees: Like with all stock trading, the U.K. government charges 0.5% stamp duty when you buy shares.
-You also pay a £1 government PTM (Panel of Takeovers and Mergers) levy if you trade shares with a total value of above £10,000.
+You also pay a £1 .50 government PTM (Panel of Takeovers and Mergers) flat-fee levy if you trade shares with a total value of above £10,000.

 Feature IG logoIG